Current Positions 2022-2023

 The Department of Mathematics at the University of Utah invites applications for the following positions:

-Applications must be completed through https://www.mathjobs.org/jobs/UofUtah.
-Review of complete applications for tenure-track positions will begin on November 1, 2021.
-Completed applications for postdoctoral positions received before January 1, 2022 will receive full consideration.
-Completed applications for the instructor positions submitted on or before December 15, 2021 will receive full consideration.
+Review of complete applications for the tenure-track position will begin on December 1, 2022.
+Completed applications for postdoctoral positions received before January 1, 2023 will receive full consideration.
+Review of complete applications for the teaching postdoctoral positions will begin on December 15, 2022.
 Review of applications can continue beyond these deadlines until the positions are filled.

 The University of Utah values candidates who have experience working in settings with students from diverse backgrounds and possess a strong commitment to improving access to higher education for historically underrepresented students.